help celebrate the centenary of British ice hockey, Stewart Roberts,

 they were being mentored by Paul Thompson, only the team’s second

-trophies with his club side, Coventry Blaze, was another keen advocate
+with his club side, Coventry Blaze, was another keen advocate of using

 During his spell in the GB hot-seat, Robert Dowd, Ben O’Connor, Phil